Afumoons/ATA/strategies/README.md

-# strategies/ – Definitions, Generation & Pool
+# strategies/ – Definitions, Generation, Pool & Live-Aware Degradation

 ## Purpose

-This module defines **how strategies are represented**, how new ones are generated/evolved, and how the global strategy pool is stored.
+This module defines **how strategies are represented**, how new ones are generated/evolved, and how the global strategy pool is stored and maintained.

 It provides:

 - A serializable `StrategyDefinition` config object (no executable code).
-- Tools to generate and mutate strategies (Ichimoku + Fibonacci-biased).
+- Tools to generate and mutate strategies (MA/RSI-focused with legacy Ichimoku/Fibonacci support).
 - A `StrategyPool` abstraction to track scores, statuses, stats, and (via other modules) live performance.